Juliang0705/CoursePicker/README.md

 # CoursePicker
-Analyze grade report from TAMU registrar to choose the best professors
+Analyze grade reports from TAMU registrar to choose the best professors